knowit/snappysense/README.md

 Source code for the Arduino-based firmware is in `firmware-arduino/src/`, start with `firmware-arduino/src/main.cpp` and `firmware-arduino/src/main.h`.

-Enable `DEVELOPER` in `firmware-arduino/src/main.h` to make it easier to develop and test.
+Enable `DEVELOPMENT` in `firmware-arduino/src/main.h` to make it easier to develop and test.

 Make a copy of `firmware-arduino/src/development_config_template.txt` as `firmware-arduino/src/development_config.h` and make modifications in that copy for your local